Table of Contents

 You don’t have to look hard to see that every aspect of the company’s strategic direction revolves around two main objectives:

-Educating people about the many benefits of using essential oils, and offering an ever-expanding line of EO-based products to promote a wellness lifestyle.
+- Educating people about the many benefits of using essential oils and promoting a wellness lifestyle.
+And…

-This strategy has obviously paid off in spades, as they have created a juggernaut of a company that has experienced ridiculous growth by any standard.
+This strategy has obviously paid off in spades, creating a juggernaut of a company that has experienced ridiculous growth by any standard.

-And if going from $0 to over $1 billion in sales in just seven short years is any indication, it seems as though doTERRA has their act together.
+And if going from $0 to over $1 billion in sales in just seven short years is any indication, it seems that doTERRA definitely has their sh*t together.

 That could definitely be said about the idea of incorporating essential oils into everyday health and personal care products.